StructuralNeurobiologyLab/areaX-connectomic-analysis/README.md

 After this is done the script 'connectivity_fraction_per_ct.py' can be run and will result in connectivity matrices on a cell type basis but also export bar plots of fractional in-and output for each cell type.
 The function 'ct_morph_analysis.py' compares different cell types based on morphology and includes both a PCA and UMAP to cluster them.
 To include organelle densities in this analysis, these need to be computed first.
-'ct_soma_radius.py' estimates the soma radii for all cell types independently of the other functions.
 To compute organelle_densities for specific cell types, the function 'ct_org_volume_density_cell_volume.py' can be used which computes the volume density of a specific organelle for the whole cell in relation to the cells volume.
 For this, run the function 'map_org2cells.py' first to have organelle mappings prepared for filtered cell types.
 The functions 'ct_organell_volume_density' and 'ct_organell_comp_surface_area_density' calculate the organelle density separately in different compartments either in relation to the skeleton or to the mesh surface area.